 CBP is the beneficiary of all of the bonds it authorizes.

 The two main types of customs bonds are Continuous Transaction Bonds and Single Entry Bonds.

 A continuous customs bond is used by importers with a large number of entries or imports through several ports during a given year.
 Continuous bonds have a term of one year and are automatically renewed each year.
 Continuous bonds are valid until terminated by the surety or the principal.

 Single entry bonds are intended for a single shipment.
 The single entry bond only covers the entry or transaction for which it was written.

 A single entry or continuous customs bond must be obtained prior to submitting a customs entry to CBP.
 Without a bond on file with CBP, an import shipment will be delayed.
-If the shipment arrives to a U.S. port and is not customs cleared in a timely manner the cargo owner could incur storage, demurrage or per diem fees by the port, terminal, pier, steamship line (ocean carrier) or the bonded warehouse.
+If the shipment arrives at a U.S. port and is not customs cleared in a timely manner, the cargo owner could incur storage, demurrage or per diem fees by the port, terminal, pier, steamship line (ocean carrier) or the bonded warehouse.

-Additionally, if a principal fails to perform its obligations under the bond, CBP may asses a claim against the principal and surety.
+Additionally, if a principal fails to perform its obligations under the bond, CBP may assess a claim against the principal and surety.
 The claim may be for breach of an obligation to pay duties (taxes) or any other bond condition.

 The bond also indemnifies the surety, granting it the ability to take any legal action against the principal if necessary.
 The surety would be able to collect any funds from the principal which were outlaid to CBP on its behalf.